 Meeting notification and the proposed agenda are provided prior to the meeting.

-Binding decisions can be made only at meetings with the required advance notification where quorum is met;
+Binding decisions can be made only at meetings with the required advance notification where quorum is met:

-A binding decision refers to any decision made by the committee that establishes a practice, formal recommendation, or formal action by the committee (e.g., creating a new program, rendering guidance, etc.).
+A binding decision refers to any decision made by the WG or committee that establishes a practice, formal recommendation, or formal action by the WG or committee (e.g., creating a new program, rendering guidance, etc.).

-The co-chairs of the Work Group shall make every attempt to ensure that all parties with an interest in agenda topics are made aware of the meeting time and location subject to the documented notification requirements.
-As appropriate, Work Group activities will be cross-posted to other HL7 lists, depending upon the topic and type of meeting as indicated in the following list.
-The HL7 GOM stipulates that all face-to-face meetings require at least 30 days notice.
+The co-chairs of the WG or Committee shall make every attempt to ensure that all parties with an interest in agenda topics are made aware of the meeting time and location subject to the documented notification requirements and the stated openness of the Committee.
+As appropriate, WG or Committee activities will be cross-posted to other HL7 lists, depending upon the topic and type of meeting as indicated in the following list.
+The GOM stipulates that all face-to-face meetings require at least 30 days notice.

 WGM Agendas

-WGM WG meeting schedules are posted in the meeting brochure; specific WG agendas are posted under work group meeting information at the HL7 wiki (wiki.hl7.org/index.php?title=WGM_information)
+WGM Committee or WG session schedules are posted in the meeting brochure; specific WG or Committee agendas are posted under WGM information at the HL7 wiki (wiki.hl7.org/index.php?title=WGM_information)

-A preliminary agenda is developed by the end of the prior WGM and posted with the minutes following the WGM (posting deadlines are established by HL7 Headquarters; typically 5-6 weeks after the WGM).
+A preliminary agenda is developed by the end of the prior WGM and posted with the minutes following the WGM (posting deadlines are established by HL7 Headquarters; typically 2 weeks after the WGM).